 Lunch for the little ones is sorted with mini bolognese or crumbed chicken and chips; while parents can gorge on the loaded veggie fritters or spicy bruschetta from the all-day breakfast menu.
 Everyone in the fam can up their antioxidant or dairy intake with a milkshake or smoothie, like the ice-cold berry concoction.

 Where: 98 Victoria Terrace, Greenslopes.

 Open: Monday to Friday from 6:30am ’til 1:30pm, Saturday and Sunday from 6:30am ’til 1:30pm.

 Carport Cafe, Cannon Hill

-You may be forgiven for driving by this hidden kid-heaven.
-Keep an eye out for the colourful sign out the front, run to the counter and bag a spot near the kids’ table and leafy garden out the back.
+You’d be forgiven for driving by this hidden kid-heaven without noticing it.
+Keep an eye out for the colourful sign at the front, run to the counter and bag a spot near the kids’ table and leafy garden out the back.

 You’ll find tonnes of books, chalk, toys and even a doll’s house to keep your little people busy while you try a sweet treat or something more serious from the Carport Cafe menu.
 The brekkie stack is your friend if you’re into honey-roasted pumpkin, spinach, grilled tomato and halloumi.
-Life is definitely better with halloumi!
+After all, life is better with halloumi.

-If you’re visiting around lunchtime, try the chicken burger or their feta, avocado, walnuts and roasted pumpkin salad.
-The kids’ menu has kid-friendly faves like eggs or house-made beans on toast and cheese toasties.
-For chilled drinks, try Carport’s cold-pressed juices (the lychee kiss comes highly recommended), smoothies and milkshakes, too.
+If you’re visiting around lunchtime, try the chicken burger or feta, avocado, walnuts and roasted pumpkin salad.
+The kids’ menu has faves like eggs or house-made beans on toast and cheese toasties.
+For chilled drinks, try Carport’s cold-pressed juices (we recommend the lychee kiss), smoothies and milkshakes.